InteragencyHotshotCrews/InteragencyHotshotCrews.github.io/Interagency_Hotshot_Crews_History_Appendix.md

 David Provencio,
 [[mso\_1977\@me.com]{.underline}](mailto:mso_1977@me.com)

+**[Note from Carol Henson, Bear Divide Captain who will soon have a book published for all to]{.underline} [read about the women in the Fire Service:]{.underline}**

+*"I did a lot of research and didn\'t come across anything that mentions a requirement hiring of women, especially around 1978.
+Of course, the Bernardi case that created the consent decree in Region 5 started around 1979, but it didn\'t affect hiring until many years later.
+I think it was more pressure from management.
+The Civil Rights Act really put pressure on the agencies to hire minorities - women, Hispanics, African Americans, etc, which began around 1971.
+I have found that documented."*

 **1976** - **Sue Husari** - first woman hotshot - Lassen Hotshots in
 Region 5 Regional Fire Management Officer, Pacific West Region NPS Acting Associate Regional Director Communications, NPS